FabienRoger/WInfoForTwitter/README.md

 <a href="https://faiss.ai/">Faiss</a> is used to accelerate the search.

+Start-of-sentences pronouns are replaced by the Wikipedia page title before generating the embeddings.
+I've tried using coreference resolution using neuralcoref, but it didn't provide good enough results.

 ## How to install the extension

 1. Download the extension folder
 2. Open the Chrome extension settings by typing ```chrome://extensions/``` in the search bar
 3. Toggle the Developer mode, load the compressed element and select the extension folder:

 <div align="center">